Standard position for surfaces in link complements in arbitrary 3-manifolds

-That is, there are arcs $ab$ and $cd$ of $Z_k\cap \Pi^+$ meeting interior edges identified to the crossing arc of a saddle, and a subarc of $ab$ is an arc of the boundary of the disk $D$.
-There are additional arcs $a'd'$ and $b'c'$ in $\Pi^-$, with an arc of $a'd'$ forming an arc of the boundary of disk $D'$.
+That is, there are arcs $ab$ and $cd$ of $Z_k\cap \Pi^+$ meeting interior edges identified to the same crossing arc of a saddle, and a subarc of $ab$ is an arc of the boundary of the disk $D$.
+There are additional arcs $a'd'$ and $b'c'$ in $\Pi^-$, also meeting interior edges identified to the same crossing arc, with an arc of $a'd'$ forming an arc of the boundary of disk $D'$.
 Moreover, $a$ is glued to $a'$, $b$ to $b'$, $c$ to $c'$ and $d$ to $d'$.

 For the leftmost and middle pictures in \reffig{NormalMerid}, note that the endpoints of arcs labeled by $a, b,c,d$ are in the same quadrants as $a', b', c', d'$ respectively.
 This is because two interior faces that are identified correspond to the same region of the link diagram.
-Also note that the arcs $ab, cd, a'd', b'c'$, etc. and their intersection pattern with interior edges and truncation edges of the chunks correspond to rotating the boundary of every interior face under the gluing one notch, as described in \refsec{Gluing}.
+Also note that the arcs $ab, cd, a'd', b'c'$ and their intersection pattern with interior edges and truncation edges of the chunks correspond to rotating the boundary of every interior face under the gluing one notch, as described in \refsec{Gluing}.

 From the middle picture in \reffig{NormalMerid}, rotate quadrant I one notch counterclockwise and identify it with quadrant I in the leftmost picture.
 Similarly, rotate quadrant III one notch counterclockwise and identify it with quadrant III in the leftmost picture.
 Here interior edges are rotating to the next interior edges in the counterclockwise direction, and truncation edges are rotating to the next truncation edge in the counterclockwise direction.
 Rotate quadrants II and IV one notch clockwise to the leftmost picture.